 NoteFor subscription resource groups, if the system fails to create the resource group due to insufficient resources in the selected region, the system automatically issues a full refund.

-Manage instances in a dedicated resource group
+Manage nodes in a dedicated resource group

-You can extend the subscription duration of a resource group.
+Renew a node (Applicable only to pay-as-you-go instances) | You can extend the subscription duration of a resource group.
 For example, if you renew a subscription resource group for one month, the subscription duration of the resource group is extended by one month.

-On the Nodes tab of the details page of the dedicated resource group, find the instance that you want to delete, click Delete in the Actions column.
+Delete a node from a dedicated resource group | Pay-as-you-go instance: On the Nodes tab of the details page of the dedicated resource group, find the instance that you want to delete, click Delete in the Actions column.
+Subscription instance: For more information, see How to delete the nodes in a dedicated resource group that uses the subscription billing method? |

-On the Resource Group tab, click the name of the dedicated resource group.
-Then, on the Nodes tab, view the usage of CPU, GPU, and Memory of each instance.
+View the resource usage of a node | On the Resource Group tab, click the name of the dedicated resource group.
+Then, on the Nodes tab, view the usage of CPU, GPU, and Memory of each node. |

 Virtual resource group